auerlab/biolibc/README.md

 etc.

-Biolibc, and the more generic [libxtend](https://github.com/outpaddling/libxtend), allow you to code in C at a higher level by providing the basic building blocks and additional software layers commonly needed in bioinformatics programming.
-Using C and biolibc, you can write simple, near-optimal C programs that may be orders of magnitude faster than scripting languages such as Perl, Python, and R, while requiring comparable effort.
+Biolibc, and the more generic [libxtend](https://github.com/outpaddling/libxtend), move your C coding to a higher level by providing the most basic building blocks and additional software layers commonly needed in bioinformatics programming.
+Using C and biolibc, you can write simple, near-optimal C programs that may be orders of magnitude faster than scripting languages such as Perl, Python, and R, while requiring comparable coding effort.
 [fastx-derep.c](https://github.com/auerlab/biolibc-tools/blob/main/fastx-derep.c),
-a 1-page C program for dereplicating FASTA/FASTQ files, offers a good example of how the right libraries eliminate the need for low-level programming in C.
+a 1-page C program for dereplicating FASTA/FASTQ files, offers a great example of how the right libraries eliminate the need for low-level programming in C.

 See the